lucasbiancogs/lucasbiancogs/README.md

 ## After hours

-🎮 I make games in **Godot** and spend an unreasonable amount of time on procedural generation, wave function collapse, tilemaps, and procedural animation.

-🧪 I also like experimenting with AI agents, developer tools, Blender, and whatever else looks interesting enough to become a side project.
+🧪 I also like making games in **Godot**, experimenting with AI agents, developer tools, procedural generation, and whatever else gives me an excuse to explore something new in software.